History of WWNR, Beckley

 On May 15, 1950, the FCC granted a frequency change from 1450 to 620 kHz, with a power increase from 250 watts to 1000 watts day, 500 watts at night.

-In 1951 WWNR switched frequencies from 1450 to 620.
 Power was increased to 1000 watts day and 500 watts at night.
 The lower dial position and higher power output allowed for an increased coverage area.
 The transmitter site was moved to Cabell at this time, since operation on 620 kHz required a directional antenna system consisting of four towers to be used at night.

 In January 1952 Richard Booth became station manager.